 - Clothing will be free of reference to obscenity, alcohol, drugs, Security Threat Group (STG), violence, or sex in any form. - All clothing must be clean and in good repair without rips or tears. - Appropriate undergarments are required and will not be visible. - Clothing will not reveal breasts or expose undergarments, cleavage, stomach/midriff, or bare chest or back, including when arms are raised. - Light colored/sheer/transparent clothing is not allowed unless clothing worn beneath is not transparent and no undergarments (e.g., bra, underwear) are visible. - Tactical and cargo pants are not allowed but carpenter pants are acceptable. - Sagging of pants is not allowed. - Camouflage, even in small decorative patches or lettering, and bibbed attire may not be worn. - Outer garment shirts must have sleeves.
 Sleeveless garments must be worn with a sleeved outer garment for the duration of the visit.
-Cap sleeves are acceptable as an outer garment. - Sweaters, blazers, and sweatshirts are permitted. - Hooded garments are not allowed in the visit area. - While hair barrettes, bobby pins, and rubber band style hair ties are allowed, scrunchies and other bulky or hard to search hair accessories are not permitted. - Except for underwire bras and authorized medical equipment (e.g. back braces), garments and undergarments (e.g. corsets) with plastic, metal, or other rigid material, are not permitted. - Smart devices are not permitted. - Shorts, dresses, skirts, capris, skorts, and slits in clothing must reach the top of the kneecap when standing. - Items that protect against rain and other inclement weather (e.g., umbrella, hat, raincoat, ski jacket, topcoat) are not permitted in the visit room and will be placed on the provided clothing rack. - Shoes, sandals, flip flops, and boots must be in good repair, free of rips or tears. - Fur on the outside of the boot/shoe or steel-toed footwear is not allowed.
-Boots with fleece or sheepskin lining (e.g., Uggs) are permitted.
+Cap sleeves are acceptable as an outer garment. - Sweaters, blazers, and sweatshirts are permitted. - Hooded garments are not allowed in the visit area. - Shorts, dresses, skirts, capris, skorts, and slits in clothing must reach the top of the kneecap when standing. - Items that protect against rain and other inclement weather (e.g., umbrella, hat, raincoat, ski jacket, topcoat) are not permitted in the visit room.